 The announcement makes it pretty evident that CLOiD is a general-purpose home helper rather than a single-task device, marking progress from LG’s earlier wheeled companion robots.
 LG’s push into advanced home robotics comes amid growing industry interest in humanoid and semi-humanoid assistants for domestic use.
 For context, Dyson has been developing household robot prototypes focused on chores like grasping objects (such as plates and glasses), cleaning floors, picking up items, and even dusting furniture, with plans aiming toward a potential launch by 2030.
 The company has expanded its robotics team significantly and showcased capabilities in 3D mapping and delicate object manipulation.

-That said, there is still no word on pricing, exact release date, or full commercial availability.
-All I hope for now is that LG CLOiD is more than just a concept showcase, and that LG is serious about competing in the emerging market for practical, AI-driven home robots.
+That said, there is still no word on pricing, exact release date, or full commercial availability of the LG CLOiD.
+All I hope for now is that it is more than just a concept, and that LG is serious about competing in the emerging market for practical, AI-driven home robots.